Mineral economics

 Mineral economics is the academic discipline that investigates and promotes understanding of economic and policy issues associated with the production and use of mineral commodities.

-Mineral economics [′min·rəl ‚ek·ə′näm·iks] is specially concerned with the analysis and understanding of mineral distribution as well as the ‘discovery, exploitation, and marketing of minerals’.
+Mineral economics [′min·rəl ‚ek·ə′näm·iks] concerns the analysis of mineral distribution and the exploitation of minerals’.
 Mineral economics is an academic discipline which constructs policies regarding mineral commodities and their global distribution.

-The discipline of mineral economics examines the success and the implications associated with the mining industry and the impact the industry has on the economy socially and regarding the climate.
-Mineral economics is a continuing, evolving field which originally started after the Second World War and has continued to expand in today's modern climate.
+The discipline of mineral economics examines the implications associated with the mining industry and the impact the industry has on the economy socially and regarding the climate.
+Mineral economics is a field which originally started after the Second World War and has to expaned in today's modern climate.
 The identification of mineral sectors and their associated total revenue from specific commodities and how this varies across Countries is significant for global trade and fecundity.
-Australia is a leading export in several mineral commodities thus providing a substantial percentage of revenue within the Australian economy.
-Other various leaders regarding mineral trading and contributions also holds significance in understanding and forming concise parameters to apply and construct.
-The establishment of such findings addresses concerns regarding societal support and sustainability concerns.
-The sustainability of the mining industry is also a key focus and how its direct impact on the environment must be monitored and necessary parameters applied.
+For example, Australia is a leading export in several mineral commodities like iron and coal thus providing a substantial percentage of revenue within the Australian economy..